 University Fringe Rate for Student Employees if not enrolled in at least 6 credits is 7.65%.

-W-2's are prepared by the University for all students who have been paid through the payroll system.
+W-2 forms are prepared by the University for all students who have been paid through the payroll system.
 It is strongly recommended that you select to receive an electronic W-2.
 You can consent to receive an electronic W-2 by following the steps below.
-If you do not select to receive an electronic W-2 a paper form will be mailed to your permanent address.
+If you do not select to receive an electronic W-2, a paper form will be mailed to your permanent address.